mkonicek/repo_stats/README.md

     curl -i https://api.github.com/users/whatever

 To get a higher limit you need to use authenticated requests.
-Luckily, you can simply generate access an access token for command line use. **Important:** Do this with a user that doesn't have push access or anything in case you leak the token.
+Luckily, you can simply generate an access token for command line use. **Important:** Do this with a user that doesn't have push access or anything in case you leak the token.
 If you have push access to the repo just register a new dummy GitHub user and get the token for that user.

 - Go to https://github.com/settings/tokens/new, generate a token and copy it to clipboard
 - Set an env variable: `export STATS_GITHUB_ACCESS_TOKEN=YOUR_TOKEN`